wiicode/cybersecurity-framework/Details.md

 ## Gold

+Premium access focused on customized content to your organization.
+Each membership includes a edicated BENTO:GUIDES tenant fully managed by our team.

 > All benefits of **Silver** plus...
 {.is-success}

-- Dedicated BENTO:GUIDES instance dynamically updated with our latest content.
+- Dedicated BENTO:GUIDES instance (logically isolated, secured, and encrypted) dynamically updated with our latest content.
 - Ready to adopt policies, processes, and procedures for cybersecurity.
 - Templates for risk assessments, continuity planning, and incident response.

-Premium access is offered through dedicated BENTO:GUIDES instances which are logically isolated, secured, and encrypted.
-They are fully managed by our team and made available to your company through restricted access.

 ## Platinum

+All materials and means to accomplish your BCSF attestation and secure your organization.
+Virtual CISO and trust in your technology.
+By providing prebuilt policies and controls, BENTO:SECURITY acts as your virtual CISO guiding you to what you need to secure your organization.
+In addition, secure and dedicated BCSF:GUIDE instances provide a central system of record to assign controls to owners across your organization and store all evidentiary material.

 > All benefits of **Gold** plus...
 {.is-success}